martinjunior/emo/README.md

 });
 ```

+### The `files` property

+The `files` property is reserved for those files that should be copied to the style-guide destination path.

 ### Options

 #### options.path
 Type: `Object`
 Default value: `{ src: '_styleguide/', dest: 'docs/styleguide/' }`

-Paths used by the style-guide generator
+Paths used by the style-guide generator.
+Note that paths must include a trailing slash (`/`).

 #### options.path.src
 Type: `String`